 First, you’ll have to get the tracking code.
 Sign in to your Google Analytics account and go to Admin > Tracking Info > Tracking Code.
 Copy the Global Site Tag tracking code – the whole code snippet.

 Next, head to your hosting server.
 Go to your WordPress root directory, navigate to wp-content/themes, and double-click your theme folder.
 In most themes, you’ll find the header.php file in the base folder.
 Open the file and paste the code – the whole thing from the opening to the closing script tag – in the head, right above the closing tag.

 That’s it!
 Your website should be successfully connected to Google Analytics now.

 Important note!
-In case you’re using a caching plugin, you should also delete cache otherwise the code you inserted might not show.
+In case you’re using a caching plugin, you should also clear the cache, otherwise the code you inserted might not show.